4 Best Rear Tine Tillers of 2023 – Reviews & Top Picks

 Every tiller relies on its tires, so they must be high-quality.
 Larger tires will make it easier for the machine to move along uneven or rocky surfaces.
 Of course, not everyone’s lands are uneven or hilly.
 Therefore, you may not need to worry much about this feature.
 However, for most people, this will be an essential feature to consider in your hunt for the perfect tiller.

 The durability of the tires is also important.
 While you can replace the tires on most tillers, it is probably the last thing you want to do while tilling your garden.
 Most tillers use air-filled tires that will need to be refilled regularly.
 They’re a lot like tractor tires.
 However, others use solid, plastic tires.
 These don’t need to be refilled and won’t puncture for that reason.

 The tires on counter-rotating tines are even more critical.
 Because the tines pull the machine backward, the tires must be strong enough to get the machine moving in the right direction.
 They need to get traction on the ground, which can often be uneven and rocky.

 All tillers will have their tilling depth and width listed on their machine (or, at least, they should).
 Both of these metrics are important, though these features perhaps aren’t as essential as the others we’ve discussed thus far.

 Firstly, the tilling depth is how deep the tiller can reach.
 A tiller with a 6-inch tilling depth can only reach 6 inches into the soil.
-How deep you need a tiller to go depends on what your planting and your location.
-Most small-time gardeners don’t need a tiller that can reach that deep into the ground.
-Usually, for tillers that can reach very deep, the depth is adjustable.
+How deep you need a tiller to go depends on what you’re planting and your location.
+Most small-time gardeners don’t need a tiller that can reach deep into the ground.
+Usually, the depth is adjustable for tillers that can dig deep.

 - Click here to the view the top hand tillers!